Transigence/vcut/manual.md

 `vcut 'V7GJ2230.MP4' 00:06:00 00:35:00 01:41:00 02:17:00 -k 1 3`

-This will cut the video into five segments and keep the segment from `00:06:00` to `00:35:00` and the second being from `01:14:00` to `02:17:00` and discard the rest.
-The list of *keeper* indices are 0-based, meaning that the first one is `0`.
-It is worth noting that the original file is not deleted so nothing is truly "discarded" per se, it's just never created in the first place.
+This will cut the video into five segments and copy two of them.
+The first is the segment from `00:06:00` to `00:35:00` and the second one will be from `01:14:00` to `02:17:00` and the rest will not be produced.
+The list of *keeper* indices is 0-based, meaning that the first one is `0`.
+The original file is not deleted.

 ### Output

-A folder will be created in the current working directory that has the base name of the input file with `.cuts` appended to it.
-Produced files, as well as the a digest of the `stderr` outputs from each invokation of *ffmpeg* will be placed in this folder.
+A folder will be created in the current working directory that has the base name of the input file with `.cuts` concatenated to it.
+Produced files, as well as a digest of the `stderr` outputs from each invokation of *ffmpeg* will be placed in this folder.
 If that folder already exists, the program will refuse to run, instead instructing you to do something with the output of the previous invokation.

 ```py
 self.outfolder = path.join(getcwd(), f"{i_fbase}.cuts")